rebornplusplus/chisel/README.md

 | apps         | https://esm.ubuntu.com/apps/ubuntu         | esm-apps     |
 | infra        | https://esm.ubuntu.com/infra/ubuntu        | esm-infra    |

+Authentication to Pro archives requires that the host is Pro or it is equipped with the Pro credentials.

-Since Pro archives require authentication, Chisel will support using credentials from the `/etc/apt/auth.conf.d/` directory.
-This means chiselling from a Pro archive is only possible if the host is also Pro (or equipped with the Pro credentials).
-The default credentials directory - `/etc/apt/auth.conf.d/` - can be configured by setting the environment variable `CHISEL_AUTH_DIR`.
-Chisel must have read permission for the necessary credentials files.
+By default, Chisel will support using credentials from the `/etc/apt/auth.conf.d/` directory, but this location can be configured using the environment variable `CHISEL_AUTH_DIR`.
+Note that Chisel must have read permission for the necessary credentials files.

 The format of these files is documented in the [apt_auth.conf(5)](https://manpages.debian.org/testing/apt/apt_auth.conf.5.en.html)